Electric street transport is equated with clean, breathable city air, something that opinion polls have constantly shown almost everyone wants.

 Navigating through this website is easier with the navigator frame which should be to the left of this window.
 If it is not there then click here to turn it on!
 Alternatively there is a system map at the foot of this page.
-More information about this website & why it was created can be found by visiting this website's "front" pages (link opens in a new window).
+More information about this website & why it was created can be found by visiting this website's "front" pages

 In addition to the absence of tail-pipe exhaust fumes, other advantages of electric buses include:-

 Improved hill climbing capabilities (especially trolleybuses).

 No idling motor energy losses. (ie: when calling at bus stops or stopped at traffic signals)